dianadiazc/customer-wa/content/work2/task-1.md

 <img src="../images/instances.png" alt="drawing" width="600"/>

-3. Now we are going to check that the Product catalog web application is up and running.
+3. Now we are going to check that the Product catalog web application `(wa-web-server)`  is up and running.
 Select your web server instance and copy the public DNS:

 <img src="../images/dns.png" alt="drawing" width="600"/>

 4. Paste the public DNS in a web browser.
 You will see that the Product Catalog web application.

 {{% notice info %}}
-Please ensure that you are using **http** to access the Application, as some browsers use *https* by default
+Please ensure that you are using **http** to access the Application, as some browsers use *https* by default.
 {{% /notice %}}

 <img src="../images/app.png" alt="drawing" width="600"/>